City of Cambridge

 Events at the Cambridge Scottish Festival include competitions in traditional arts, such a piping and dancing, along with athletic events.
-The athletic events include the caber toss, the hammer throw, an 8 kilometre race and the tug of war.
+The athletic events include the caber toss, the hammer throw, and the tug of war.
 The festival also includes the display of antique cars with the help of the Historical Automobile Society of Canada.
 There are also activities for the kids, including a bouncy castle and Highland cows to entertain them.

 The pipe band competition features over 25 pipe bands, many of them youth bands.
 There are also over 250 dancers that compete at the event.

-The Cambridge Scottish Festival features a beer garden, with beer provided by Grand River Brewing.
-Food is also available from various vendors, and includes traditional Scottish fare.
-There are over 40 vendors in the festival, as well as live entertainment with Tom Keefer, a musician dedicated to his Scottish and Irish heritage and the preservation of traditions and music.
+The Cambridge Scottish Festival features a beer garden, and food is available from various vendors including traditional Scottish fare.
+There are over 40 vendors at the festival, as well as live entertainment with Tom Keefer, a musician dedicated to his Scottish and Irish heritage and the preservation of traditions and music.
 Other past artists have included Steel City Rovers and Stringymajig.

-Duncan MacLachlan founded the event, then called the Highland Games, and remains president of the festival.
-The change to the name Cambridge Scottish Festival was made in 2016, as a result of the ongoing success of the event.
+Originally known as the Highland Games, the change to the name Cambridge Scottish Festival was made in 2016 as the result of the ongoing success of the event.
 The goal of the change was to better promote Scottish contributions to Canada and the community in which the festival is held.

 200 Christopher Drive